RachelBirdy/FE-Attendance-Counter/README.md

 The software to make and run the custom Furnal Equinox event attendance counters.

 # Hardware
-This uses a <url="https://www.raspberrypi.com/products/raspberry-pi-pico/">Raspberry Pi Pico<\url>, with a Waveshare 2.23" OLED screen
+This uses a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), with a Waveshare 2.23" OLED screen

 # Requirements
 This project is built using the Raspberry Pi SDK found at `https://github.com/raspberrypi/pico-sdk`.
 This must be downloaded separately, it is not included.